Emulating the local Kuramoto model with an injection-locked photonic crystal laser array: Phase equations of motion

 Now, setting $\dot{E}_1=0$ for Eq. (\ref{eq:two_2}), we eliminate the cold-cavity field degree of freedom as

 By substituting Eq. (\ref{eq:eliminated}) into Eqs. (\ref{eq:two_1}) and (\ref{eq:two_3}), we obtain approximated equations of motion:

 To confirm the validity of this adiabatic elimination approximation, in Fig. \ref{fig:gamma}(a), we show synchronization dynamics calculated both with the original equations of motion (\ref{eq:two_1})-(\ref{eq:two_3}) and approximated equations (\ref{eq:ad_1}) and (\ref{eq:ad_2}).
 In Fig. \ref{fig:gamma}(a), coupling with $g_{1,2}=0.1\gamma_1$ is switched on at $t=0$ for uncoupled steady-state laser oscillations, and thus the time evolutions of fields represent synchronization dynamics from the unsynchronized to synchronized state.
 The upper panel in Fig. \ref{fig:gamma}(a) shows only the synchronization dynamics calculated with the original equations of motion (\ref{eq:two_1})-(\ref{eq:two_3}).
 Meanwhile, in the lower panel, synchronizations calculated with the original equations of motion (solid lines) overlap those calculated with the approximated equations of motion (dashed lines), which clearly indicates that two time evolutions are almost indistinguishable and that the adiabatic elimination approximation is surprisingly good.
-Note that, to clearly show the synchronization dynamics in Fig. \ref{fig:gamma}(a), we used shifted frequencies $\omega_1^\prime=0.2\gamma_1$ and $\omega_2^\prime=\omega_1^\prime+\Delta\omega=0.21\gamma_1$, which are lower than those Fig. \ref{fig:limit_cycle}.
+Note that, to clearly show the synchronization dynamics in Fig. \ref{fig:gamma}(a), we used shifted frequencies $\omega_1^\prime=0.2\gamma_1$, $\omega_2^\prime=\omega_1^\prime+\Delta\omega=0.21\gamma_1$ and $\Omega_1^\prime=\omega_1^\prime=0.2\gamma_1$, which are lower than those Fig. \ref{fig:limit_cycle}.
 As we commented in Section 3.1, these shifts of the resonance frequencies do not change the physics, because only the relative relationship between the resonance frequencies is important.
 Since the field in the cold cavity was adiabatically eliminated, Eqs. (\ref{eq:ad_1}) and (\ref{eq:ad_2}) represent directly coupled lasers.
 Furthermore, in Eqs. (\ref{eq:ad_1}) and (\ref{eq:ad_2}), the effective couplings represented by $-(2g_1g_2/\Gamma_1)\alpha_2$ and $-(2g_1g_2/\Gamma_1)\alpha_1$ are non-energy-conserving dissipative couplings, which intuitively explains why normal-mode splitting does not appear in our model.
+Additionally, in Eqs. (\ref{eq:ad_1}) and (\ref{eq:ad_2}), the effective dissipative coupling does not have the time delay.

 Finally, we comment on synchronization with a large coupling strength.
 We found that Eqs. (\ref{eq:ad_1}) and (\ref{eq:ad_2}) fail to reproduce synchronization dynamics when $g_{1,2}\ge\gamma_{1,2},\Gamma_1$, which is because the adiabatic elimination approximation cannot describe coherent intensity oscillation between cavities associated with this parameter region [see Section 2 in the Supplemental Material (SM)].
 Therefore, the complete conditions required for the adiabatic elimination approximation are